 2. Product Cost

-The price of the product depends on the way of the miniature ejection method, whether it is single-cavity or multi-cavity.
+The price of the product depends on the miniature ejection method: single-cavity or multi-cavity.

 So, the exact quote is based on your artwork, the file format requirements are STL, OBJ, and STP.